-About twelve months ago, for the very first time the BBC started to block access from people who were using various methods to watch BBC iPlayer from abroad.
+A couple of years ago, for the very first time the BBC started to block access from people who were using various methods to watch BBC iPlayer from abroad.
 First they blocked access from simple proxies which is a relatively straight forward process.
 This was pretty much expected, in fact it was more surprising that they’d not done this earlier.
 Every other media firm blocked proxy server access years ago yet they worked without problems since the initial release of BBC iPlayer at the end of 2007.

 Proxies are now officially dead for all region locking purposes, in fact the likes of Netflix, Hulu and all other major media companies blocked them years ago.
 Fortunately the BBC iPlayer VPN workaround is still working ok and the vast majority of people now use VPN (Virtual Private Network) connections to access these sites and indeed to watch the BBC online too.
 However the next step was much more surprising when the BBC started blocking VPN connections too.

-They did this in two distinct ways, firstly via a technical solution and secondly using the BBC legal department.
+They’ve been doing this in two distinct ways, firstly via a technical solution and secondly using the BBC legal department.
 The technical method really focused on identifying potential VPN access using a simple fingerprinting method and blocking manually.
 This was combined with the legal department targeting VPN and Smart DNS companies which openly advertised the ability to watch the BBC or any of it’s other channels.

 The result was pretty brutal, hundreds of VPN services stopped working in a matter of weeks.
 Others who had infringed on copyright actually disappeared as their hosting providers received threatening legals letters.